 Cover the tub and let the dough rest for one hour.

-Repeat the steps described in the previous paragraph 2 more times.
+Repeat the steps described in the previous paragraph (labeled A) 2 more times.

 Lightly flour a silicone baking mat.
 Uncover the tub and flip it over the baking mat: the dough will slowly drop onto the mat.